saundie184/personal-site/first-site-wintersmith/contents/articles/debugging/index.md

 <span class="more"></span>

 I often find myself in cycles of highs and lows.
 I can go from doing something incredible and being so proud of myself to breaking everything and watching my program crash.
 Then, I bang my head against the wall for a while.
-Eventually I solve it and begin to feel like I am on top of the world again!
+Eventually I solve the problem and begin to feel like I am on top of the world again!

 My boyfriend has seen me go through this cycle many times, so I've decided to write down a couple questions that he can ask me when I'm stuck.
 Next time I'm banging my head against a wall, he can use this nifty list to help me trouble shoot.